Court534/Rails-Friends/README.md

 - Users can sign up
 - Users can log in & log out
-- Users can add new friends and their details
+- Users can add new friends and details
 - Users can delete their friends and details